-If a student fails a Cumulative Exam but has passed all Block Exams, the following will apply:

-- A "Program Warning" will be issued as a result of the failure. - The student must meet with the course coordinator as soon as possible to discuss exam results and ways to ensure success with future exams. - The student should consider contacting Student Services, as well as their academic advisor, for additional academic support. - Completion of a Retake Cumulative Exam, which may have a different format than the original exam. - Requirements to pass the course include: - o A score of 70% or higher on the Retake Cumulative Exam. - o An overall course grade of 70% or higher. - See Appendix A for additional details. - Failure to meet any of the above requirements will result in failure of the course and placement on academic probation for a course failure (see section on Academic/ Professionalism Probation).
-If the student is already on Academic Probation, this course failure may place them in the category for dismissal (see section on MSPAS Dismissal).
+- 1. This final exam covers content from all course material. - 2.
+A score of 70% or greater is required to pass the Cumulative Exam. - 3.
+If a student fails a Cumulative Exam but has passed all Block Exams, the following will apply: - A "Program Warning" will be issued as a result of the failure. - The student must meet with the course director as soon as possible to discuss exam results and ways to ensure success with future exams. - The student should consider contacting Student Success Services, as well as their academic advisor, for additional academic support. - Completion of a Retake Cumulative Exam, which may have a different format than the original exam. - Requirements to pass the course include: - A score of 70% or higher on the Retake Cumulative Exam. - O An overall course grade of 70% or higher. - See Appendix A for additional details. - Failure to meet any of the above requirements will result in failure of the course and placement on academic probation for a course failure (see section on Academic/ Professionalism Probation).
+If the student is already on Academic Probation, this course failure may place them in the category for dismissal (see section on MSPAS Dismissal). - 4.
 If a student fails a Cumulative Exam PLUS 1 or more Block Exam(s), the following will apply:

-The student has met criteria for failure of the course and will be placed on Academic Probation (see section on Academic/ Professionalism Probation).
+Because of the failed block exam(s), the student is not eligible for a retake exam, has met criteria for failure of the course, and will be placed on Academic Probation (see section on Academic/Professionalism Probation).
 If the student is already on Academic Probation, this course failure may place them in the category for dismissal (see section on MSPAS Dismissal).